Departure taxes – Become a Non-Resident of Canada Taxes

-For many Canadians, it is quite common to leave Canada and become a non-resident for many reasons, employment can require you to work outside of Canada, you may choose to live outside of Canada or even just visit Canada occasionally.
+For many Canadians, it is quite common to leave or depart Canada to become a non-resident of Canada permanently for many reasons.
+Work, family, or change in personal life can require you to relocate the whole family outside of Canada and you may choose to live in another country or even just visit Canada occasionally.
+A common term heard is departure taxes to become a non-resident of Canada, or emigrant tax returns.
 It is important for Canadian tax purposes you understand your residency for income tax purposes.
-This article will highlight some of the key items that are used to determine if you are a non-resident of Canada for tax purposes.
+This article will highlight some of the key items that are used to determine if you are a non-resident of Canada for tax purposes and the tax implications of departure tax in Canada.

 The Canada Revenue Agency (CRA) provides a number of tests to help determine your residency status.
 Particularly, they focus on what are called Primary and Secondary ties to Canada.
 The primary ties generally include the following: